SUSTAINABILITY & CSR

 INNOVATION

-All components of clinkers and Thin Brick are of natural origin.
-In addition to other natural fuel, sound and clay are the main ingredients.
-A burned Thin Brick is free of emissions and fulfills fire class A1 - not flammable.
+All components of clinker bricks and thin brick are of natural origin.
+Clay and loam, along with other natural additives, are the main ingredients.
+A fired thin brick is emission-free and meets fire class A1 – non-combustible.

-The sound and clay used comes from domestic tone pits, mostly even from regional dismantling.
+The clay and loam used come from local clay pits, predominantly from regional extraction.
 Short transport routes protect the environment.
-The appealing appearance of a clinker facade is only exceeded by its durability.
+The attractive appearance of a brick facade is surpassed only by its durability.

-Thin Brick von Feldhaus are not only an estimated design element in the building of the building, but also contribute to unattractive assets in the course of conversion and renovation projects to transform unsightly existing buildings.
+Feldhaus thin brick are not only a valued design element in new building construction, but also contribute to transforming unsightly existing buildings into attractive assets in the course of conversion and renovation projects.

-You are currently seeing a placeholder from Issuu.com .
+You are currently viewing placeholder content from Issuu.com .
 To access the actual content, click the button below.
-Please note that data is passed on to third -party providers.
+Please note that this will involve sharing data with third parties.

 '